 - 1. Personal hygiene is of the utmost importance.
 Students will: - a.
 Have neatly trimmed fingernails.
 Artificial nails and gel nail polish are prohibited. - b.
 Hair longer than shoulder length must be pulled back, secured and well kept.
 Refrain from using extreme hair styles, colors and products.
-In accordance with clinical site approval. - c.
-Be free and aware of strong and offensive odors such as perfumes, colognes, smoke and body odor. - d.
+By following clinical site approval. - c.
+Be free and aware of strong and offensive odors such as perfumes, colognes, smoke, and body odor. - d.
 Wear a limited number of rings. - e.
 Ear and facial piercings with visible jewelry must be minimal.
 Clear plugs can be worn to maintain the piercing (to include tongue piercing).
-Refrain from possessing visible body piercings at the affiliated clinical education sites other than conservative earrings for men and women - f.
-Offensive tattoos must be covered while participating in program required activities (e.g. clinical assignment, conferences, etc.).
+Refrain from showing visible body piercings at the affiliated clinical education sites other than conservative earrings for men and women. - f.
+Offensive tattoos must be covered while taking part in program required activities (e.g. clinical assignment, conferences, etc.).
 The offensiveness of the tattoo will be determined by program and/or clinical officials according to M State policies. - g.
 Beards and mustaches must be neatly trimmed. - 2.
 Professional and acceptable attire must be worn.
 Students: - a.
-Will wear clean closed foot, predominately white shoes or tennis shoes in good condition. - b.
-Will wear the M State designated color and brand scrub uniform, whites or a combination there of.
-Will wear current M State photo ID and/or clinical facility ID
+Will wear clean closed foot, predominately white shoes or tennis shoes in condition.
+Shoes should be worn inside the facility only during clinical rotations. - b.
+Will wear the M State designated color and Cherokee brand scrub uniform, whites or a combination thereof.
+Will wear current M State photo ID and/or clinical facility ID badge

-- badge attached on the chest area of the uniform.
-Name and picture must be facing forward and visible to patients, families, and staff at all times. - c.
-May wear a uniform jacket.
-Uniforms are available for purchase at the Red Dot Uniform Shoppe, in Fargo, ND.
+- attached on the chest area of the uniform.
+Name and picture must be facing forward and visible to patients, families, and staff at all times. - c. wear a uniform jacket.
 The Cherokee brand is required to establish standardized color and style choices. - d.
 Will refrain from wearing any clothing with inappropriate or offensive lettering or logos. - e.
 May wear a solid-colored top under a uniform top or lab coat. - f.
 May not wear sweatshirts, hoodies or sweatpants. - g.
 May not wear tank tops, short crop tops (midriff must be covered), low cut or revealing attire. - 3.
 Corrective action for inappropriate attire and poor personal hygiene. - a.
 If a student is not dressed appropriately or has poor personal hygiene as identified above, he/she/they will be sent home to resolve the issue.
 The time away from clinical will result in loss of clinical time.
-A student's CTO will be used to replace this lost time. - If the student does not have adequate CTO to replace the lost time the lost clinical time will be made up and the clinical grade will be changed according to the Clinical Absence Grade Status policy. - 4.
+A student's CTO will be used to replace this lost time. - b.
+If the student does not have adequate CTO to replace the lost time the lost clinical time will be made up and the clinical grade will be changed according to the Clinical Absence Grade Status policy. - 4.
 One set of Radiographic Markers will be ordered for each student.
 Replacement markers must meet the standard of the program and an additional order is the responsibility of the student.